isomerpages/csa-sicw1/_events/20 October 2022/SICW Sessions: Collective Insights on Cyber Attacks.md

 **20 October 2022 (Thursday)**
 *11.00am – 12.00pm (GMT +8)*

-*Format: Hybrid - Sands Expo & Convention Centre, MBS, Lvl 5 (limited seating) + SICW Virtual Platform*
+*Format: Hybrid - Sands Expo & Convention Centre, MBS Lvl 5 (limited seating) + SICW Virtual Platform*

 Recent geopolitical conflicts around the globe has demonstrated how cyber-attacks were used together with kinetic warfare.
 Such attacks are sporadic and opportunistic with the aim of disinformation, erode public trust and to cause public confusion.